kubernetes/ingress-nginx/controllers/nginx/configuration.md

 There are 3 ways to customize NGINX:

-1. [ConfigMap](#allowed-parameters-in-configuration-configmap): create a stand alone ConfigMap, use this if you want a different global configuration
+1. [ConfigMap](#allowed-parameters-in-configuration-configmap): create a stand alone ConfigMap, use this if you want a different global configuration.
-2. [annotations](#annotations): use this if you want a specific configuration for the site defined in the Ingress rule
+2. [annotations](#annotations): use this if you want a specific configuration for the site defined in the Ingress rule.
 3. custom template: when more specific settings are required, like [open_file_cache](http://nginx.org/en/docs/http/ngx_http_core_module.html#open_file_cache), custom [log_format](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format), adjust [listen](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen) options as `rcvbuf` or when is not possible to change an through the ConfigMap.